ASTEROID ASTROLOGY

 Because the asteroid is named for a soprano, some astrologers read Destinn not only through the pun but through the specific archetype of the opera singer: the person whose voice and presence carry a role that is larger than themselves, who steps onto a stage and inhabits a character the audience has come to see performed.
 This reading is more specialized but sometimes surprisingly accurate.

-Read alongside Juno, Destinn can describe a destined partnership; alongside Apollo, a destined vocation; alongside Vesta, a destined practice.
+Read alongside Juno, Destinn can ask why a partnership feels scripted; alongside Apollo, why a vocation feels cast; alongside Vesta, why a practice feels binding.
 In each case, the asteroid is a lens that sharpens the reading rather than a headline factor.
-Use her when the chart suggests the lens is useful, and set her aside when it does not.
+Use it when the chart suggests the lens is useful, and set it aside when it does not.

 Reading Destinn Honestly